atlanticwave-sdx/sdx-docs/source/sdx_deploy_single_server.rst

 Deploying AW-SDX
 ================

-1. First step is to clone the sdx-continuous-development and clone the respective submodules accordingly:
+1. First step is to clone the sdx-continuous-development:

 .. code-block :: RST